Acknowledgment of Country

 Complaints procedures

-If an individual wishes to complain about the way AGS handles their personal information, they should contact AGS Corporate Adviser – see below.
+If an individual wishes to complain about the way AGS handles their personal information, they should contact the AGS Corporate Adviser – see below.
 AGS will endeavour to respond within 30 days of receiving the complaint.

 Individuals are able to make a complaint directly to the OAIC rather than to AGS.
-In most cases, however, it is likely that the OAIC would refer the individual to AGS, in the first instance, to see if their complaint can be resolved without requiring the involvement of the Office.
+In most cases, however, it is likely that the OAIC would refer the individual to AGS, in the first instance, to see if their complaint can be resolved without requiring the involvement of that Office.

 Further information